andrew/ultimate-awesome/README.md

 - [awesome-data-visualization](https://github.com/alpers/awesome-data-visualization) - A curated list of awesome data visualization resources, tools and communities.
 - [awesome-anf](https://github.com/ANFTechTeam/awesome-anf) - Your single link for all things Azure NetApp Files (ANF)!.
 - [macOS-Essentials](https://github.com/artginzburg/macOS-Essentials) -  Apps and sets that are nice to use.
+- [awesome-fordtransit](https://github.com/askpatrickw/awesome-fordtransit) - Awesome Builds, Communities and Resources for Ford Transit Owners.
+- [awesome-parenting](https://github.com/Athen-Player1/awesome-parenting) - A curated list of courses, books, videos, and cool tech for expecting, new and current parents.
+Feel free to create a PR to add to it!.
 - [awesomebox](https://github.com/awesomebox/awesomebox) - Effortless HTML, CSS, JS development in the flavor of your choice.
 - [awesome-microsoft-fabric](https://github.com/bhakthan/awesome-microsoft-fabric) - A curated list of awesome Microsoft Fabric resources, updates,  blogs, videos and more.
 - [awesome-brisa](https://github.com/brisa-build/awesome-brisa) - A collection of awesome things regarding Brisa ecosystem.